 When the skin suffers a minor trauma or a tear, the normal skin barrier gets broken, allowing bacteria to get into the body.
 Inflammation can also damage the skin's normal barrier.
 As your immune system tries to fight and kill these germs using the inflammatory response (white blood cells = pus), an abscess may develop.
 An abscess can also result from an obstruction in the oil or sweat gland, hair follicle, or a preexisting cyst.
 Debris, dead cells, and bacteria form in the middle of the abscess.
 Due to this, the area starts to create tension by growing under the skin.
 That also leads to further inflammation of tissues that surround the abscess.
 The pain is caused by inflammation and pressure.
 Abscesses seem to develop more in people who have a weakened immune system.
 You are at high risk of developing a severe abscess if you do any of the following.
 The reason is that the body is not in good shape to keep infections at bay.

 In most cases, an abscess forms a compressible mass that is quite painful, red, tender, and warm when you touch it.
-When an abscess progresses, it may "point" and spontaneously open (rupture) for you to see the material inside it.
+When an abscess progresses, it may "point" and spontaneously open (rupture) for you to see inside it.
 If it is not correctly cared for, most abscesses become worse by the day.
 The infection may spread under the skin and other tissues, finding its way into the bloodstream.
 You may start feeling sick when you develop a fever since the disease has spread throughout the body.

 When treating an abscess, the doctor opens and drains the abscess.
 The procedure will go as follows: